 20% of the national Jones Act economic impact comes from the eight Great Lakes states

-CLEVELAND — The American Maritime Partnership (AMP), the voice of the domestic maritime industry, joined elected officials, business leaders, and maritime advocates from the eight Great Lakes states on Monday at Great Lakes Towing Company to proudly announce new economic benefits of the industry to the entire region.
+DETROIT — The American Maritime Partnership (AMP), the voice of the domestic maritime industry, today joined elected officials, business leaders, and maritime advocates from the eight Great Lakes states to proudly announce new economic benefits of the industry to the entire region.

 According to the findings of a new study conducted by PricewaterhouseCoopers (PwC) on behalf of Transportation Institute (TI), the Jones Act continues to fuel a strong maritime industry throughout the Great Lakes region, where the PwC report shows 123,670 Jones Act-related jobs – or 20% of the national total – are based.
 Between 2011 and 2016, maritime employment in the region increased by 25,400 jobs.
 Overall, the industry generates $30 billion of economic activity and $8.45 billion in worker income in the eight Great Lakes states.

 The Jones Act requires that the transportation of merchandise between all U.S. points be reserved for U.S. -built, -owned, -crewed, and -documented vessels.
-By enabling the domestic shipping industry to flourish, the law is not only a vital anchor for economic strength and job creation for New York, but also a pillar for the entire nation’s prosperity and security.
+By enabling the domestic shipping industry to flourish, the law is not only a vital anchor for economic strength and job creation for the Great Lakes states, but also a pillar for the entire nation’s prosperity and security.

 Elected Officials Support the Domestic Maritime Industry and Job Creation: